vegaprotocol/specs/user-interface/1005-PROP-propose.md

 - **must** input a rationale [1005-PROP-006](#1005-PROP-006 "1005-PROP-006")
 - **must** input a rationale URL  [1005-PROP-007](#1005-PROP-007 "1005-PROP-007")
 - **must** see the rules (min vote duration and enactment delay) for this proposal type [1005-PROP-008](#1005-PROP-008 "1005-PROP-008")
-- **must** be warned if the amount I have associated is less the the minimum required to propose for this proposal type [1005-PROP-009](#1005-PROP-009 "1005-PROP-009")
+- if anything except market change: **must** be warned if the amount I have associated is less the the minimum required to propose for this proposal type [1005-PROP-009](#1005-PROP-009 "1005-PROP-009")
+- if market change: **must** be warned if the amount I have less than the minimum required equity like share to propose a change [1005-PROP-020](#1005-PROP-020 "1005-PROP-020")
 - **should** see the balance of associated Governance tokens [1005-PROP-010](#1005-PROP-010 "1005-PROP-010")

 ### Detail on specific proposals